Back to all articles

 The Regulation Response

-The organizations that thrive in the AI era won't be those that trust AI the most, but those that verify AI the best.
-They'll build systems that enhance human decision-making rather than replace it, that maintain security without sacrificing productivity, and that preserve human agency while embracing AI assistance.
+The organizations that thrive in the AI era will be the ones that verify AI best, not trust it most.
+They will build systems that enhance human decision-making rather than replace it, maintain security without sacrificing productivity, and preserve human agency while embracing useful automation.

-It's time to stop clicking "yes" to everything AI suggests and start building the oversight systems that will keep us secure in an automated world.
+It is time to stop clicking yes by default and start building the oversight systems that keep automated work accountable.